 I recently returned from two weeks in Ireland where I installed a couple of Excel reporting systems and came across the dreaded regional date settings.
 My computer is set for the US region, whereas the client’s computers were set for the UK region.
 When I mention regional settings on my computer, I’m talking about Windows and not Excel.

 Trying to get Excel to automatically switch date formats between computers using different region settings was something I experienced a few years ago while working in England.
-Back then I made the mistake of ustng Excel to change the formatting for … Read the rest
+Back then I made the mistake of ustng Excel … Read the rest

 I’ve been thinking about converting my older XLS files to the newer XLSX format, but ran into a quirk that stopped me.
 Maybe I’m just too impatient.
 Here’s my story.